-Now that we've introduced Snapchat, reviewed it, and gone over some safety and privacy precautions for it, it's time to start using it!
+Now that we've introduced Snapchat and have gone over some safety and privacy precautions for Snapchat, it's time to start using it!
 This tutorial will cover how to do most of the basic functions for the Snapchat application on your mobile device (e.g. smart phone or tablet computer).

-NOTE: the screenshots of Snapchat in this tutorial come from a smart phone running the Android operating system, but it shouldn't look too different on a device running the iOS operating system (e.g. an iPhone or iPad).
+NOTE: the screenshots of Snapchat in this tutorial come from a smart phone running the iOS operating system, but it shouldn't look too different on a device running an Android operating system.

 If you allow Snapchat to find potential "friends" in your address book, it will display any of them that it finds.
 Simply tap the "+" sign next to their name to add them as a "friend" (or contact) on Snapchat.
 When you're done, tap Continue.